phase2/homebrew-devtools/README.md

   `brew install devtools`

 This will get you the `devtools` binary.
-However you will likely also need to install the Docker formula too to get the proper versions of Docker tools for DevTools.
+However you will likely need to install the various Docker formula to get the proper versions of Docker tools for DevTools.
 You can do so like...

   ```
   brew install phase2/devtools/docker